timsewell/faqs-vanilla/README.md

 Simply download or clone the files in this repo to a folder on a computer that is connected to the internet, then open index.html in your browser.

-NB - won't work in IE.
+NB - won't work in IE, but should in Edge.

 Tim Sewell
 Contract Front End Developer